WreckItTim/COVID19-Time-Series-Forecast/2020_12_17/README.md

-code folder contains jupyter notebooks used to train and evaluate models. main.ipynb contains main code needed to read and process data, as well as run and evaluate all models.
-Contains results for EN-CoF and baseline, and data figures. versus_time.ipynb shows code used to evaluate accuracy dependency on the testing month and forecasting further into the future. model.ipynb is a seperate notebook for each model, with grid searches and results from each. utils.ipynb has several functions used during development.
+code folder contains jupyter notebooks used to train and evaluate models. main.ipynb contains main code needed to read and process data, as well as run and evaluate all models; and contains results for EN-CoF and baseline, and data figures. versus_time.ipynb shows code used to evaluate accuracy dependency on the testing month and forecasting further into the future. model.ipynb is a seperate notebook for each model, with grid searches and results from each. utils.ipynb has several functions used during development.